Dretch/monomer-hagrid/README.md

 - Custom width/height padding for each cell, configured per column.
 - Scrolling to a particular row when sent a message.
 - Custom footer widgets on the bottom of each column.
+- Efficient implementation that only inflates visible widgets, scaling to at least 10000 rows.

-## Goals
+## Definite Future Goals
-- Have complete and helpful documentation.
-- Be reasonably configurable and inspectable.
-- Be no uglier than standard Monomer widgets.
-- Be performant with up to ten thousand rows.
+- Better documention.
-- Have some tests.
+- Better tests.

-## Todo List
-- Improve performance with lots of rows (e.g. 1000).
+- Prettier appearance.

+## Possible Future Goals
 - Explore providing an API where current sort/column widths/etc are stored in the parent model and updated by hagrid via a lens.
 This may remove some complexity around merging and the specification of initial sorts/column widths.

 ## API Documentation